 If the testes are not producing adequate sperm to see them on a regular semen analysis (called “non-obstructive azoospermia” or NOA), we need to explore whether treatment can make the sperm production better, even to the point of finding just a few sperm on the Extended Sperm Search & Microfreeze (ESSM) procedure.
 If no sperm are found with ESSM, a relatively non-invasive technique called Sperm Mapping can help predict whether sperm would be found on a more invasive technique where the sperm are actually harvested called micro-TESE.

-The following briefly describes causes for both production and delivery problems:
+The following briefly describes causes and potential treatment options for both production and delivery problems:

 Hormonal Causes of No Sperm